RichardBradley/liquibase.github.com/documentation/spring.md

 {% endhighlight %}

+The changeLogFile propertiy will point to the changelog we have created.
+Since the changelog is in the home directory, there is no need to specify a path to it.
+If the changelog is located somewhere else, then an absolute or relative path should be added.
+Windows example: changeLogFile: C:\\Users\\myproj\\dbchangelog.xml , Linux example: /Users/myproj/dbchangelog.xml
+The url propery is your Databse url.
+In this example we are using an In-Memory h2 Database.
+If there is a user and password associated with the database, then the username and password proties should be added to the properties file as well.

 > Note: If you already have a Liquibase Pro key and want to apply it to
 > your project, add the following property to your liquibase.properties